 Here Lies Katry.
 She became a mom and then she died.
 SEP.
 27th – MOTHERHOOD

 I would think, is it happening?
 Am I on the brink of disappearing completely?
 Until the day came when I told Lei’s dad, “here, take the baby” before going on one of the longest walks I’ve ever been on.
 I needed time to think, reevaluate my life as a mother, and relocate my true self.
+That’s when the “revolution” began.

-HOW TO NOT FEEL LOST IN MOTHERHOOD
+HOW TO REVISIT YOURSELF WHEN YOU BECOME LOST IN MOTHERHOOD

+Its okay to want to revisit yourself.
 There is more to your life than just being “somebody’s mama”.
 Of course being just a mom isn’t a bad thing, but motherhood is tough and it is easy to lose yourself.
 You put all your focus into your children + everyone else and before you know it, you’re on your deathbed realizing you’ve never done anything else fulfilling.

 You may feel because you have the privilege of raising children, you should just “be grateful”.
 It may not occur to you that making yourself a priority is something that should continue once the babies get here.
 Self care will never be selfish, and putting yourself at the top of your list again gives you a chance to be you the person and not just you the mom.